charmbracelet/bubbletea/README.md

 </p>

 The fun, functional and stateful way to build terminal apps.
 A Go framework based on [The Elm Architecture][elm].
 Bubble Tea is well-suited for simple and complex terminal applications, either inline, full-window, or a mix of both.
-It's been battle-tested in several large projects and is production-ready.

-It features a standard framerate-based renderer which is used by default as well as a renderer for high-performance scrollable regions, which works alongside the main renderer.
+Bubble Tea has been battle-tested in several large projects and includes a number of performance optimizations.
+Among those is a standard framerate-based renderer as well as a renderer for high-performance scrollable regions, which works alongside the main renderer.

 To get started, see the tutorials below, as well as the [examples][examples].